-This is an online asynchronous course which requires the use of a computer with a functioning camera and microphone.
-Required software: Internet access, Zoom, word processing, access to a browser (to access Canvas, YouTube, etc.).
+This is an in-person course.
+It will also require the use of a computer with a functioning camera and microphone for Zoom office hours, Internet access, word processing, access to a browser (to access Canvas, YouTube, etc.).

 Canvas and MYSJSU Messaging